Iron-voldy/IOT-Piano-Doc/docs/testcases.md

-# Test Cases for Tea Weight Scale System Prototype
+# Test Cases for IoT Piano LED Visualizer System

-Test cases are essential to ensure that the **Tea Weight Scale System Prototype** works as expected.
-Below are some critical test cases that cover various aspects of the system, including the hardware, data flow, and frontend functionality.
+Test cases are essential to ensure that the **IoT Piano LED Visualizer System** works as expected.
+Below are critical test cases covering various aspects of the system, including hardware, data flow, and frontend functionality.

 ## **Functional Test Cases**

-### **Test Case 1: Measure Weight and Display on LCD**
+### **Test Case 1: Play Notes and Visualize on LED Strip**
-- **Description**: Ensure that the system correctly measures the tea weight and displays it on the LCD screen.
+- **Description**: Ensure that the system correctly plays the selected notes and lights up the corresponding LEDs on the LED strip.
-- **Preconditions**: The tea is placed on the scale, and the system is powered on.
+- **Preconditions**: The system is powered on, and a song is selected.
 - **Test Steps**:
-  1. Place a known weight of tea on the load cell.
+  1. Select a song in the web interface.
-  2. Check the value displayed on the LCD screen.
+  2. Play the song in Play Mode.
-- **Expected Result**: The displayed weight should match the actual weight of the tea with an acceptable margin of error.
+- **Expected Result**: The LED strip should light up in sync with the notes being played, providing visual feedback.

 ---

-### **Test Case 2: Button Press to Send Data**
+### **Test Case 2: Toggle Between Tutorial and Play Mode**
-- **Description**: Validate that pressing the button sends the measured weight to the backend.
+- **Description**: Validate that switching between Tutorial Mode and Play Mode works correctly.
-- **Preconditions**: The weight is displayed on the LCD screen.
+- **Preconditions**: A song is loaded, and the system is running.
 - **Test Steps**:
-  1. Press the button after placing tea on the scale.
-  2. Monitor the serial monitor or server logs for confirmation.
+  1. Select a song and start playing it in Tutorial Mode.
+  2. Switch to Play Mode and continue the song.
-- **Expected Result**: The weight should be successfully sent to the backend server, and the LED should light up to indicate success.
+- **Expected Result**: The system should smoothly switch between modes, and the LEDs should respond accordingly.

 ---

-### **Test Case 3: Saving Weight with Employee ID**
+### **Test Case 3: Save User Performance Data**
-- **Description**: Ensure that the supervisor can save the measured weight along with the employee ID via the frontend.
+- **Description**: Ensure that the user's performance data (song, score, mode) is saved correctly.
-- **Preconditions**: The system is connected to Wi-Fi, and the weight is displayed on the frontend.
+- **Preconditions**: The system is connected to Wi-Fi and the user has completed a song.
 - **Test Steps**:
-  1. Enter a valid employee ID in the frontend.
+  1. Complete a song in either mode.
-  2. Press the "Save" button after fetching the weight.
-  3. Check the database for the saved record.
+  2. Check the database or logs for saved performance data.
-- **Expected Result**: The weight and employee ID should be saved in the database, and a confirmation message should be displayed on the frontend.
+- **Expected Result**: The system should save the song, mode, and score into the database, and a confirmation should be shown.

 ---

-### **Test Case 4: View Final Weight Records**
+### **Test Case 4: View Saved Performance Records**
-- **Description**: Verify that the final weight records are displayed correctly in the frontend.
+- **Description**: Verify that the saved performance records are displayed correctly in the frontend.
-- **Preconditions**: The database has stored records.
+- **Preconditions**: The database has stored performance data.
 - **Test Steps**:
-  1. Navigate to the "View Weights" page in the frontend.
+  1. Navigate to the "Performance" page.
-  2. Check the table for weight records.
+  2. Check the performance records displayed.
-- **Expected Result**: The table should display correct employee IDs, weight values, and timestamps.
+- **Expected Result**: The table should display correct song names, scores, modes, and timestamps.

 ---